fitz0401/fitz0401.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Master student in Robotics
+subtitle: Master in Robotics

 profile:
   align: right
-  image: prof_pic.jpg
+  image: cover_photo.jpg
   image_circular: false # crops the image to make it circular

 news: true  # includes a list of news items